Ways to spend your special day

 A religious wedding in Switzerland performed by a priest or pastor is not legally binding.
 It is a form of symbolic ceremony and can be officiated by, for example, a protestant or Catholic priest.
 Swiss couples usually have their church wedding after having their official wedding at the registry office.
 But you can still say your wedding vows in one of Switzerland’s beautiful churches or intimate chapels and elope with a religious ceremony in Europe.
 We recommend choosing a privately owned chapel for this purpose.

-A symbolic ceremony in Switzerland (not a legally-binding one) is definitely the best way to celebrate your destination wedding and elope in Europe.
-If at all possible, we recommend taking care of the legal paperwork back home and then having your “real” wedding, a meaningful symbolic ceremony, in Switzerland without worrying about any legal requirements.
+A symbolic ceremony in Switzerland (not a legally-binding one) is definitely the best way to celebrate your destination wedding and elopement in Europe.
+If at all possible, we recommend taking care of the legal paperwork back home and then having your “real” marriage ceremony, a meaningful symbolic wedding, in Switzerland without worrying about any legal requirements.
 This way you are not restricted in your choice of ceremony location and can also choose your individual bespoke wording for the ceremony.

 This is only relevant if you are having a civil wedding ceremony!
 In most cases, a legally-binding wedding in Switzerland is possible for American, UK, and Canadian citizens as well as many other nationalities.
 You should know that the paperwork might require some time and bureaucratic effort.
 But no worries, we will tell you exactly what you need and who to contact!
 A legally-binding ceremony can only be performed by a licensed officiant and takes place in certain approved venues and at certain times.
 You should keep in mind that you might be more restricted in your choice of wording for your ceremony.

 Food, the arguably best part of a wedding celebration!
 Your wedding menu will be created according to your personal wishes.
-But since you are in Europe, why not include some local Swiss delicacies into your wedding day!
+But since you are in Europe, why not include some local Swiss delicacies into your destination wedding!

 Almost everything tastes better when it’s covered by delicious melted Swiss cheese.
 The cheese fondue is a classic Swiss specialty that can be prepared with bread cubes or all kinds of other food to your liking.
 Best enjoyed in winter after a long day in the snow or a beautiful outdoor wedding ceremony!